23-MDDN342/project-3-data-mappings-oliviafromnz/README.md

 We will see - finding it a struggle to manipulate the circs knowing that everytime I refresh its random due to the noise function used....

+GROW IN DIFFERENT DIMENSIONS DEPENDING ON WHERE U LOOK if u look right you look at warm colours if you look kleft you look at cold colours